PaulinaFigol/Algorithmic-Trading/README.md

 Next steps:
 -   Assign trading strategy to calculate return over x months compared to the benchmark (S&P500)
--   Execute the trading algos in the attached platoform (https://alpaca.markets/algotrading)
+-   Execute the trading algos in the attached platform (https://alpaca.markets/algotrading)

 New features to consider: